Mitra-Kaviani/Cohort-retention-analysis/README.md

 ## Cohort Analysis using Pandas, Seaborn and Plotly

 This code is designed to perform a Cohort Analysis on a dataset using Pandas, Seaborn and Plotly libraries.
-The Cohort Analysis allows us to analyze the behavior of groups of users who share common characteristics over time.
-In this code, we analyze the behavior of users who have made submissions in different months.
+The Cohort Analysis allows to analyze the behavior of groups of users who share common characteristics over time.
+In this code, the behavior of users who have made submissions in different months is analyzed.

 ## Prerequisites